Soumyadip-Mondal-2005/Tickit---ToDo-List-App/README.md

 # 📝 React To-Do List

-A sleek, responsive to-do list app built with React, Tailwind CSS, and localStorage.
+Tickit is a sleek, responsive to-do list app built with React, Tailwind CSS, and localStorage.
 Add, edit, complete, and delete tasks — all with persistent state and smooth UI.

 ## 🚀 Features